 Last Sunday I received no less than 3 calls from the same lady who had recently purchased a 2nd hand S-Max.
 Her first issue was… the car just would not open.
 The keyless entry was broken (though she’d known this at the time of purchase) but now try as she may, the key would not turn in the driver’s door (no key entry to the front passenger door, crazy right?)

-A few hrs later a get a call from same lady, she has gone shopping bought some electrical items which were in the car… and she can’t lock the passenger doors, front or rear.
-Locking the front door, does not lock them.
-After some experimentation we realised the central locking was indeed kaput, but the car could be locked by locking the driver’s door, walking around to the front passenger side door, climbing in and pressing the “lock all doors” button.
+A few hrs later a get a call from the same lady, she has gone shopping and bought some electrical items which were in the car… and she can’t lock the passenger doors, front or rear.
+Locking the front door does not lock them.
+After some experimentation, we realised the central locking was indeed kaput, but the car could be locked by locking the driver’s door, walking around to the front passenger side door, climbing in, and pressing the “lock all doors” button.
 Annoying.
 But OK in the short term.

 After more investigation, we realised it was the back seat belt.
 She was using the seatbelt to secure a computer monitor on the back seat, and the sensors in the seat checking there was a weight on the seat, coupled with the seatbelt being engaged sent a message to the car’s computer that perhaps a child had been left forgotten, locked in the car.
 We undid the seatbelt and all was quiet in the world.

-Allcoast Locksmiths are expert in all things car and Lockout on the Gold Coast.
-Most makes and models, we can get you back in, solve strange locking issues, pop boots, cut keys and make new transponders.
+Allcoast Locksmiths are experts in all things car and Lockout on the Gold Coast.
+For most makes and models, we can get you back in, solve strange locking issues, pop boots, cut keys and make new transponders.